netbox-community/netbox/docs/plugins/development/background-tasks.md

 ::: core.models.Job.enqueue

-### Scheduled Job
+#### Scheduled Jobs

-During execution, a scheduled job behaves like a background job and is therefore implemented in the same way, but must be subclassed from NetBox's `ScheduledJob` class.

-However, for management purposes, a `schedule()` method allows a schedule to be set exactly once to avoid duplicates.
+As described above, jobs can be scheduled for immediate execution or at any later time using the `enqueue()` method.
+However, for management purposes, the `enqueue_once()` method allows a job to be scheduled exactly once avoiding duplicates.
 If a job is already scheduled for a particular instance, a second one won't be scheduled, respecting thread safety.
 An example use case would be to schedule a periodic task that is bound to an instance in general, but not to any event of that instance (such as updates).
-The parameters of the `schedule()` method are identical to those of `enqueue()`.
-Note that this class doesn't allow you to pass the `name` parameter for both methods, but uses a generic name instead.
+The parameters of the `enqueue_once()` method are identical to those of `enqueue()`.
+Note that this class doesn't allow you to pass the `name` parameter, but uses a generic name instead.

 !!! tip
     It is not forbidden to `enqueue()` additional jobs while an interval schedule is active.
 An example use of this would be to schedule a periodic daily synchronization, but also trigger additional synchronizations on demand when the user presses a button.